 For Yahoo as a company, the future does not look bright.
 Initially, Yahoo was worth £125 billion at the height of the dotcom boom.
 Yet the cyber-attacks show how much Yahoo fell behind compared to Google and Facebook.
 Is the Yahoo name irreparably damaged?
 Will Verizon agree to takeover Yahoo, and will they modify or abandon their bid?

 For Yahoo account users, many unanswered questions remain about the security breaches.
 Investigations of the U.S Securities and Exchange Commission may still bring unknown information to light.
 However, it is doubtful whether police will ever catch and punish the hackers.
 The Yahoo cyber-attacks have underlined once again how important internet security is.
-By following some simple guidelines, you can protect both you and your money from having to take even small loans.
-This is one lesson that all of us can take away from what happened to Yahoo.
+By following some simple guidelines, you can protect both you and your money.